Brivy/NotesForExams/Azure Developer Associate/Practice exam stuff.md

 ## Normal questions

+These questions aren't related to each other.

+### Azure compute questions

 1. Creating a Dockerfile that will build and publish the container image to an Azure Container Registry (ACR).
     - First you should build the Dockerfile with `docker build`.
 This will create a new container image with the instructions in it.
     - Secondly, you should tag the image with `{{ACR_name_here}}.azurecr.io/{{App_name_here}}`.
 This is needed to push a container image to the ACR.